Our Locations

 Online Booking

-More About Skin Cancer
+What You Should Know About Skin Cancer

 There are several common types of skin cancer, all of which involve unregulated cell growth due to cells being damaged.
 Excessive exposure to UV light, which comes from the sun and tanning beds alike, is the main cause of skin cancer, though other factors, such as genetics, also play a part.